UK SRS Glossary: Key Terms and Definitions

 Using This Glossary

 Each term includes clear definitions for direct citation and cross-referencing.
 When reading UK SRS guidance or regulatory documents, refer back to these definitions for clarity.
-For the most current definitions, always consult official FRC publications and FCA guidance.
+For the most current definitions, always consult the DBT publications of UK SRS S1 and S2, FRC guidance, and FCA consultation and policy material.